North Welland Trails Connection

 What happens when council changes in the next few years and they possibly decide to cancel this expensive project because of funding?
 How can you guarantee that your 20 year plan will be completed in it's entirety and that we aren't left with a random rarely used path that will go to rack and ruin?
 No government should plan for 20 years down the road.
 This use of funds both federally and municipally is irresponsible.
 The federal funds should be respectfully declined and the municipal funds put to better use, particularly in this time of inflation and rising costs.

-L Hodgson asked 9 months ago
+L Hodgson asked over 1 year ago

 Investing in Trails throughout the City of Welland is identified as a strategic priority for the City, as outlined in the Council-approved Community Trails Strategy, which was developed to directly align with the City's existing planning documents, including the Official Plan, Recreation Master Plan and more.